Caring for Your Hemerocallis (Daylilies)

 Containerized daylilies can be planted throughout the growing season, but are most commonly planted in the spring or the fall.
 They should be planted even with or just slightly higher then the soil line.

 Generally considered easy to grow and require little routine maintenance.
 In fact, once established they need virtually no care.
 To maintain a clean and attractive appearance, many gardeners remove the flower stalks once the blossoms have faded.
 Mulching during the summer months will help keep the soil moist.
 Many gardeners remove withered, dried foliage form the beds in the fall to keep the beds looking nice and to keep the plants disease free.
 If the clumps become too large, they can be divided every 3 to 4 years.

-Additional Information: For information about caring for your perennials once they arrive and other gerenal perennial information, see our Perennial Care Section.
+For information about caring for your perennials once they arrive and other general perennial information, see our Perennial Care Section.